E3 to the Grave: Forgetting Good Old Games

 One of the hardest challenges of making an RPG is finding a way to integrate plot, setting and gameplay into something that is greater than the sum of its parts.
 Some games, like the Final Fantasy franchise, are surprisingly good at all three.
 Others unapologetically settle for one or two–Fire Emblem being an example of one that eschews plot and world for superior gameplay.
 But wrapping all three together, and doing so in an innovative way is a rare treat.

-Finding a game like this in 1994 is even more amazing, but Shadowrun for the Genesis managed to pull it off when Square was trying to figure out how they could make the most complicated Final Fantasy plot ever–a feat that would take them nearly another decade to achieve, in 2001, with Final Fantasy X. → Phoenix Write: Just Posts for All
+Finding a game like this in 1994 is even more amazing, but Shadowrun for the Genesis managed to pull it off when Square was trying to figure out how they could make the most complicated Final Fantasy plot ever–a feat that would take them nearly another decade to achieve, in 2001, with Final Fantasy X. → All I want for Christmas is my PSP.

 Enduring the Grind – Crunching as Company Policy